GLOBAL MARKETS-Asian markets take breather from banking turmoil, capping tumultuous week

 Overnight, the European Central Bank (ECB) delivered an inflation-fighting 50 basis point rate hike in line with oft-repeated guidance, with sentiment buttressed by the Swiss National Bank's massive support for Credit Suisse Group AG CSGN.S, which sent the troubled lender's shares 20% higher.

-Markets are also back to overwhelmingly pricing in another 25 basis point hike from the U.S. Federal Reserve at its meeting next week, though there is a 20% chance of the Fed pausing instead.
-FEDWATCH

-Two-year Treasury yields US2YT=RR continued to climb on Friday, rising 8 basis points to 4.2137% and pulling away from a six-month low of 3.7200% touched earlier this week.
-Yields were, however, headed for the steepest weekly decline since February 2020 when markets were thrown into chaos by COVID-19 fear.
+"Headlines screaming that the U.S. has seen the biggest bank collapse since 2008 naturally engender fears of a re-run of the GFC.
+However, the situation today is radically different to 2008," said Shane Oliver, chief economist at AMP Bank, referring to the global financial crisis.

+"Whether it's the sort of crisis that in the past has ended and then reversed Fed monetary tightening is still unclear."

-Ten-year yields US10YT=RR were steady at 3.5789% on Friday and were set for a weekly decline of 11 basis points.
+Ten-year yields US10YT=RR were mostly steady at 3.5600% on Friday and were set for a weekly decline of 13 basis points.

-The U.S. dollar and Japanese yen reversed some of their safe-harbour flows.
-The dollar index =USD hovered at 104.38, after easing 0.3% overnight, while the yen JPY=EBS pulled back from a one-month high to 133.47 per dollar.
+The U.S. dollar reversed some of its safe-harbour flows, with the dollar index =USD last down 0.3% to 104.4.

-The euro EUR=EBS steadied at $1.0615, after having received a boost from the ECB's half-point hike overnight.

 "The past week has provided an unwelcome reminder of the inherent fragility of banking systems," said analysts at Capital Economics in a note to client.